stenjo/stryker-mutator-pres/slides.md

 image: ./images/stryker-man.png
 ---

-# Stryker
+# Stryker-mutator

 Stryker is an automated way if testing your tests through altering your code by inserting bugs (mutants) and then running your tests to verify that the tests are catching the bugs or not.

 <v-clicks>

+- open source
+- no licenses
+- does not leak your code externally
 - available for:
-  - Javascript/Typescript
-  - C#
-  - Scala
+  JS/TS, C# and Scala
-- Produces kill-score for your tests
+- produces kill-score for your tests
-- All in a handy report
+- all in a handy report

 </v-clicks>